techservicesillinois/SecOps-Powershell-CISDSC/docs/static_corrections.md

 5) SystemAccess: Is the name replacing '_' with '\*'.
 Ex: 'Accounts_Administrator_account_status' -> 'Accounts\*Administrator\*account\*status'

+## How do I ignore a recommendation error?
+There are some rare circumstances where a recommendation error needs ignored.
+Such as actions specific to GPO that are not applicable to DSC such as deleting keys before settings them or just human error on CIS's end making the rememediation kit.
+This follows the same above process for adding a correction except you will specify 'ignore' for the recommendation Id.

 ## How do I know what to correct it to?
 https://getadmx.com/ is an amazing resource for finding the GPO admx setting name that uses a given registry key.
 You can use the banner at the top to browse through keys graphically or there is usually a lot of luck in just googling the key and having it's getadmx.com link show up first.